 No one wants to have to be strong.
 It’s as if somehow persisting through trauma because that’s what life requires makes you “tough.”

 God knows I didn’t feel tough after I had Jack.

-After giving birth to Jack, I had a hell of a time dealing with postpartum anxiety.
+After giving birth to Jack, I had a hell of a time dealing with postpartum depression and anxiety.
 You don’t feel tough when you can’t make it through a day without a multitude of panic attacks and relentless sobbing.